Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Prefer `UNLReport.sfActiveValidators` from the consensus parent ledger.
 - If no report is available, fall back to configured trusted validators so early ledgers and dev/test networks can make progress.
-This configured fallback view is `!fromUNLReport`: it still serves the Export quorum, but a non-standalone node mints only `consensus_fallback` entropy under it (see Entropy Alignment Rules), because a config-derived view can diverge between nodes.
+This configured fallback view is `!fromUNLReport`: a non-standalone node mints only `consensus_fallback` entropy under it and must not finalize Export, because a config-derived view can diverge between nodes.
 - If `featureNegativeUNL` is enabled, subtract the parent ledger's Negative UNL from whichever source produced the view.
 - Use the same snapshot throughout the round.